Omega Centauri (NGC5139) Observation Details

 Where is Omega Centauri right now?

 Omega Centauri (NGC5139) is located in the constellation Centaurus, at right ascension 13h 26m 45s" and declination -47° 28' 36s.
-At the current time, it is below the horizon and not visible from your location.NGC5139 Image Gallery
+At the current time, it is above the horizon at an altitude of 5 degrees toward the south from your location, with an apparent magnitude of 5.33.NGC5139 Image Gallery

 DSS Blue